-Surveys show that attendees who use an event app have a better overall event experience than those who don’t, whether the event is in-person, virtual, or hybrid.
+Surveys show that attendees who use an Event App have a better overall event experience than those who don’t, whether the event is in-person, virtual, or hybrid.
 Even the most beautiful and indispensable app needs promotion to get it into as many attendees’ hands as possible, and even your most tech-savvy attendees may need reminders about downloading it and getting the most out of it.
-Here are our best practices for planning your event app’s promotional strategy and encouraging adoption and usage. 👇
+Here are our best practices for planning your Event App’s promotional strategy and encouraging adoption and usage. 👇

-After building out your event app but prior to launch, you can seed it with content that bolsters adoption and engagement.
+After building out your Event App but prior to notifying attendees, you can seed it with content that bolsters adoption and engagement.

-- Load sessions’ materials - Gather as much as possible, such as speakers’ PPTs, to provide users with interesting content to build anticipation about the sessions.
+Load session materials - Gather as much as possible, such as speakers’ PPTs, to provide users with interesting content to build anticipation about the sessions.

 If your app is valuable and engaging even before the event starts, you can benefit from organic, peer-to-peer promotion, with early adopters spreading the word and inviting others to join in.

 Don't make your attendees be your beta testers.
 Before launching your app, you and your colleagues, moderators, staff, speakers, and sponsors should download it and give it a whirl.
-Experiencing the app for yourselves will help ensure it’s polished, as well as better prepare you to answer attendees’ questions.
+Experiencing the app for yourselves will help ensure it’s polished and accurate, and it will better prepare you to answer attendees’ questions.

 Now that the stage is set, you can officially launch your app!
 When strategizing how to go about this, here are a few things to keep in mind:

-2. Make Downloading a Breeze - In your communications, help your attendees navigate to the app by providing the download link and/or QR code from your event’s promo page.
+2. Make downloading a breeze - In your communications, help your attendees find the app by providing the download link and/or QR code from your event’s promo page.

-Depending on your team’s manpower, you can get creative with your app launch.
-We have seen customers produce graphics, PDFs, PowerPoints, and videos that build excitement and show how to download and use the app.
+Depending on your team’s size, you can get creative with your app launch.
+We've seen customers produce graphics, PDFs, PowerPoints, and videos that build excitement and show how to download and use the app.
 Check out our guide to making an attendee walkthrough for ideas.

-- TV Screens and Projectors - If your event is internal or a company meeting, use the presentations and TV screens in your building to promote the app before the event takes place.
+TV screens and projectors - If your event is internal or a company meeting, use the presentations and TV screens in your building to promote the app before the event takes place.
 Add the Promote Page content to your presentations leading up to the event.
-Consider using Socio’s Live Display product - easy to deploy and virtually no maintenance, Live Display presents content from your app in real time.
+Consider using Socio’s Live Display product.
+Easy to deploy and maintain, Live Display presents content from your app in real time.
 The QR code for downloading your app can even be included, allowing users to download your app easily in the days and weeks leading up to the event.

 In addition to the benefits early app adopters can enjoy, such as first dibs on any limited-capacity sessions, if you're using the Event Game feature you can reward them with bonus points via time-limited, exclusive Challenges.

-Once your event has kicked off, there are opportunities to promote your app onsite.
+Even after your event has kicked off, there are opportunities to promote your app to in-person attendees.

-- Empower Your Staff - Train your staff on the app so they can help attendees download it as well as answer questions.
+Empower your staff - Train your staff on the app so they can help attendees download it as well as answer questions.
 Try to have an "app expert" standing by to help with attendee login issues or questions about navigating the app.

-At check-in - Ask your check-in staff to mention the app when they greet arriving attendees.
+At check-in - Ask your in-person check-in staff to mention the app when they greet arriving attendees.
 Signage can be effective here, such as banners or tabletop displays.
-We’ve also seen creative tactics from event organizers, such as putting a QR code linking to the app promo page on the back of printed badges, or including a postcard about it in swag bags.
+We’ve also seen creative tactics such as putting a QR code linking to the app promo page on the back of printed badges, or including a postcard about it in swag bags.